 GPU - NVIDIA

 NVIDIA is the leader in providing quality gaming and professional-grade graphics cards.
 The company's GeForce series offers excellent solutions at every price point, combining class-leading performance to class-leading energy efficiency.
-From 1080p gaming to 4K, there is an NVIDIA GeForce-based solution for all budgets and performance levels.
+From 1080p gaming to 4K and even 8K HDR, there is an NVIDIA GeForce-based solution for all budgets and performance levels.
 Quadro and Tesla cards are designed for professional workstations and servers, offering ISV-certified drivers and other enterprise-class features.

 NVIDIA Quadro graphics cards target 3D workstation users and are certified for use with a broad range of industry leading applications.
 The high-end cards in this category have unrivalled processing power, flexible display configurations and up to 24GB of memory, depending on the model.
 They deliver the very best performance for 3D users when dealing with the most demanding computer aided design (CAD) and digital content creation (DCC) and simulation applications.